 Unfortunately, right now some people should NOT get the vaccine:

 - People with a severe allergy to a vaccine ingredient or to any vaccine.

-- People younger than 16 years old.
+- People younger than 6 months.

 - People who have COVID-19 symptoms or are isolated because of an exposure RIGHT NOW.
 You can get vaccinated after you have recovered or are out of isolation.

 Can I get the vaccine if I’m pregnant?

 COVID-19 vaccination is recommended for all people aged 6 months and older.
 This includes people who are pregnant, breastfeeding, trying to get pregnant now, or those who might become pregnant in the future.
 This also includes infants ages 6 months and older born to people who were vaccinated or had a COVID-19 infection before or during pregnancy.

 - If you are pregnant or were recently pregnant, you are more likely to get very sick from COVID-19 compared to people who are not pregnant.
 Additionally, if you have COVID-19 during pregnancy, you are at increased risk of complications that can affect your pregnancy and developing baby.